michal-brylinski/earomatic/README.md

 AROMATIC TYR  467  0  3.9689    7.38  5 25:17:14:22:24

-a.
 2nd column is the residue name
-b.

 3rd column is the residue index
-c.

 4th column is the index of ligand aromatic ring (these indices start from 0)
-d.

 5th column is the distance (as defined above)
-e.

 6th column is the angle (as defined above)
-f.

 7th column is the number of atoms in ligand ring
-g.

 8th column is the list of atom indices for that ligand ring

 For tryptophan residues, TR5 and TR6 denote 5- and 6-member rings,
 respectively.